amirkadri46/Next-Word-Prediction-project-using-LSTM-RNN/README.md

 Predicts the most likely next word using trained weights.

-Displays the predicted word on the Streamlit UI. ps:( This model is trained on a limited data and got only 60% accuracy)
+Displays the predicted word on the Streamlit UI.
+PS: (This model is trained on a limited data and got only 60% accuracy)

-🔮 Future Enhancements
+## 🔮 Future Enhancements
 Predict top 3 next word suggestions

 Integrate pre-trained word embeddings (e.g., GloVe)